 - Transcripts from all previous colleges attended

-Unofficial transcripts should be uploaded to ApplyYourself under "Educational Background".
+Unofficial transcripts are accepted.
 Should you be offered admission, Graduate Admissions will then solicit official transcripts.

 Letters of Recommendation

-Three, from people who know your work and can write in detail about you, what you've done, and what you propose to study.
-Letters should be submitted directly online, via ApplyYourself; list your references in the application and provide an e-mail address where each can be contacted.
-The ApplyYourself online system will contact them and instruct them on how to submit their letters.
+Three letters of recommendation from people who know your work and can write in detail about you, what you've done, and what you propose to study.
+Letters should be submitted directly online by the letter writer.
+List your references in the application and provide an e-mail address where each can be contacted.
+They will receive instructions on how to submit their letters.